Modern History Research Centre

 13 Nov: Everyday Life in Post-Socialism.
 History Doesn’t Travel in One Direction, by Prof. Markus Wein (American University of Bulgaria)

-Prof. Wein will argue that the collapse of state socialism ushered in dramatic political and economic change, producing new freedoms and opportunities, but also new challenges and disappointments.
+Prof. Wein argued that the collapse of state socialism ushered in dramatic political and economic change, producing new freedoms and opportunities, but also new challenges and disappointments.

 9 Sept: How the past shapes present and future challenges - and potential solutions